-If you have optimized your content using keywords, you know it does so much more than bring traffic.
+If you have optimized your content using keywords, you know it does much more than bring traffic.

 And if you combine SEO (search engine optimization) and CRO (conversion rate optimization), it will enhance both traffic and conversions.

-While SEO optimizes content for search engines and makes you rank better, CRO will optimize content for users and customers and drive them to take an action.
+While SEO optimizes content for search engines and makes you rank better, CRO will optimize content for users and customers and drive them to take action.

 However, while you are at it, don’t neglect user experience.
 Keyword-stuffed content will drive customers away, and search engines will penalize you too.

 You need to work on content quality, keywords, on-page SEO, and user and usage data to make it work.
 They are going to affect Google’s ranking algorithm.

 You can implement keyword research tools such as Google Keyword Planner and SEMrush to boost your SEO and increase traffic.

 And to see that your on-page copy is optimized for conversion, use tools such as Crazy Egg and Google Analytics.